MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 | "recurring.charge-canceled.v1"        | Payment was fully or partially cancelled                                                             |
 | "recurring.charge-failed.v1"          | Payment failed and will no longer be retried                                                         |
 | "recurring.charge-creation-failed.v1" | Payment failed to be created.
 Sent when merchants
-                                         are using charge batch creation endpoint and cahrges are created asynchronously                       |
+                                         are using charge batch creation endpoint and charges are created asynchronously                       |

 This is an example of new payment callback
 ```